delantetr/friendly-journey/README.md

 # friendly-journey
 Project 1
-## Im fimilair with Java so i dont have anything i like about it
+## Im not fimilair with Java so i dont have anything i like about it